 Serve the moist chicken atop the smashed cauliflower, and spoon pan juices over all.
-Add a bit of fresh rosemary too; and you have such a pretty feast.
+Add a bit of fresh rosemary too; and you have a pretty feast.

-- 1/3 cup filtered water
+- ⅓ cup water

-- 1/3 cup olive oil
+- ⅓ cup olive oil

 - 2 large sprigs fresh rosemary